SE::Google::Compromised - Checking for the inscription This site may be hacked in Google

 Results processing

-A-Parser allows you to process results directly during parsing.
-In this section, we have provided the most popular use cases for the SE::Google::Compromised parser.
+A-Parser allows you to process results directly during scraping; in this section, we have presented the most popular use cases for the SE::Google::Compromised scraper

 Saving domains with a check value of "1"